thanhvinhle26/CINAMON_AI/NeuralNetwork/REPORT.md

     * 0.0: ![](https://github.com/thanhvinhle26/CINAMON_AI/blob/master/NeuralNetwork/epoch%3D100%20n_hidden%3D100%20learning%20rate%20%3D%200.1%20momentum%20%3D%200.png)
     > We find that experiment with momentumn factors: 0.9 has the highest loss and accuracy so we choose it.

-1. The higher hidden units we use the better we have in loss and accuracy
+1. The higher hidden units we use the better we have in loss and accuracy.
+2. When we increase the numbers of hidden units ,we need fewer epochs to reach a same accuracy.
 3. My network does not over fit with accuracy of the training set is 0.94 and the test set is 0.93
     * Training set: ![](https://github.com/thanhvinhle26/CINAMON_AI/blob/master/NeuralNetwork/epoch%3D100%20n_hidden%3D100%20learning%20rate%20%3D%200.1%20momentum%20%3D%200.9.png)
     * Test set: ![](https://github.com/thanhvinhle26/CINAMON_AI/blob/master/NeuralNetwork/epoch%3D100%20n_hidden%3D100%20learning%20rate%20%3D%200.1%20momentum%20%3D%200.9%20test.png)